ueman/feedback/README.md

   <img src="https://raw.githubusercontent.com/ueman/feedback/master/img/ff.png" height="100" alt="Flutter Favorite" />
 </p>

----

-💰 Using this library in a commercial product?
-Consider [becoming a sponsor](https://github.com/ueman#sponsor-me).

----

 A Flutter package for obtaining better feedback.
 It allows the user to provide interactive feedback directly in the app, by annotating a screenshot of the current page, as well as by adding text.